Appius and Virginia

 Appius and Virginia is an early 17th-century stage play, a tragedy by John Webster (and perhaps Thomas Heywood).
 It is the third and least famous of his tragedies, after The White Devil and The Duchess of Malfi.

 Heywood

-On the basis of his distinctive Latinate vocabulary, Heywood has been suggested as a part-author of the play, though some commentators disagree.
+On the basis of his distinctive Latinate vocabulary, Thomas Heywood has been suggested as a part-author of the play, though some commentators disagree.
 (Heywood has also been proposed as a part-author of Webster and Rowley's A Cure for a Cuckold.)

 Date

 No definite evidence on the play's date of origin or early performance history has survived.
 Scholars have conjectured dates of authorship any time in the interval between 1608 and 1634.
 Critics who consider the play crude have favored an early date, and thought of the work as Webster's first venture into the genre of tragedy.
 Others have focused on the 1625–27 period as perhaps the most likely.
 It has been argued that Webster was influenced by Shakespeare's classical Roman tragedies, and that he likely wrote his play after the publication of the First Folio in 1623.
 The play was certainly in existence by 1639, when it was listed among the repertory of Beeston's Boys.